dmwithiga04/dmwithiga04/README.md

 # 🌍 Hello!
 I'm Davine Mungai

-## Passionate First-Year Computer Science and Sociology Major at Pacific Lutheran University 🖥️🤝
+## Passionate Computer Science and Sociology Student at Pacific Lutheran University 🖥️🤝

 ### About Me
 I am committed to merging technology and social impact, striving for a career that blends my technical skills with sociological perspectives.
 I'm excited to learn, grow, and contribute to building a better society through innovative solutions. 🚀